Your Council Tax

 Account Number: 01396914

-Cash payments can be made using the payment kiosk in the Tunbridge Wells Gateway.
+Cash payments can be made using the payment kiosk at the Tunbridge Wells Gateway.

 Cheques should be made payable to Tunbridge Wells Borough Council.

-Please ensure you quote your nine digit account reference on the reverse of the cheque.
+Please ensure you quote your nine digit Council Tax account number on the reverse of the cheque.

 If you have outstanding Council Tax arrears for a previous year, and your payment does not match the amount outstanding on the current year, your payment may be allocated towards the arrears rather than where you intend.
 You will need to contact us to let us know which year your payment is for.